wiredimpact/wired-impact-volunteer-management/README.txt

 == Changelog ==

 = 1.3.13
-* Added the ability to change the 'Help & Settings' subpage name using the 'wivm_help_and_settings_menu_item_name' filter.
+* Added the ability to change the 'Help & Settings', 'Volunteers', and 'Volunteer' subpage names using the 'wivm_submenu_page_name' filter.
-* Added the ability to change the 'Help' tab name using the 'wivm_help_tab_name' filter.
 * Added the ability to hide the 'Help' tab using the 'wivm_show_help_tab' filter.

 = 1.3.12 =